bnova7/tuipasswordmanager/README.md

 You regularly back up your encrypted data file to prevent loss.

 License
-This project is licensed under the [Choose your license, e.g., MIT] License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.